dekuNukem/PicoRC/appleii.md

 Solder the switch in place.

-Also solder the two PCB together at the seam **on both sides**.
-It needs some heat, so use plenty of flux for a shiny and smooth finish.
+Also solder the two PCB together at the seam **on both sides** for rigidity.
+Use plenty of solder and flux.

 ![Alt text](photos/appleii/swsolder.png)